 If you are lucky, your company will still be in business under the same name.
 If your company is a household name, such as General Electric or U.S. Steel, chances are that is still operating under the same name.
 Most other companies, however, have likely undergone numerous mergers or acquisitions.

-Begin your search by doing an online ticker search.
+Begin your old stock certificate lookup by doing an online ticker search.
 Type the name of your company into a search engine and see if it still exists and what its trading symbol is.
 You may also be able to find information about your company's fate by doing a simple web search for the name of your company and "corporate history."

 If your company exists, simply calculate how much it is worth by multiplying the amount of shares you have by its current share price.
 Note, however, that you may still want to do some further research to determine whether there were any splits or reorganizations that would affect the amount of stock you hold.